The last enemy

 - Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.

-That was the goal and purpose of Yeshua's mission.
+That was the goal and purpose of Yeshua's return.
 All of this was to be effectually accomplished at His Parousia.
-According to scripture, when Yeshua returned He was returning as King of kings and Lord of Lords.
+According to scripture, when Yeshua returned He was returning as King of kings and Lord of Lords (REVELATION 17:14).
 This time they were not going to be able to ignore or disregard Him.
 This time He was not going to be nailed to a tree and left to die a miserable death.
-Rather, this time He was coming to pour out the wrath of GOD upon an evil and wicked people.
-This time, Jerusalem and its Temple and much of the nation was going to be completely destroyed and made desolate (MATTHEW 24).
+Rather, this time He was coming to pour out the wrath of GOD upon that evil and wicked generation (LUKE 11:29-32, 50-51 ACTS 2:40 & 2 THESSALONIANS 1:7-10).
+This time, Jerusalem and its Temple and much of the nation were going to be completely destroyed and made desolate (MATTHEW 24).

-A good argument can be made that Yeshua did return and gather together His followers into heaven around 70 A.D. when the Roman legions completely destroy the Temple in Jerusalem along with most of the nation of Israel (see the Study, Whatever Happened to Timothy?).
-When we compare the eye witness accounts of this war with Rome by the historian Josephus, we can see that the book of REVELATION minutely described the graphic events of that utter destruction (REVELATION 21:1-8).
+A good argument can be made and should be considered that Yeshua did indeed return and gather together His followers into heaven around 70 A.D. (see the Study, Whatever Happened to Timothy?).
+Yeshua's prophesies to His disciples concerning His return coincided perfectly with how the Roman legions completely destroyed the Temple in Jerusalem along with much of the nation of Israel (MATTHEW 24 & LUKE 19:42-44).
+And then when we attentively consider and ponder the historian Josephus's eye witness accounts of this great conflict between Israel and the armies of Rome, we can recognize that the book of REVELATION minutely described many of the graphic events of that horrendous catastrophe (REVELATION 21:1-8).

 Otherwise, if Christ has still not yet returned, then according to what we have been learning from these two letters of Paul, all those who have died must still be in their graves, asleep and awaiting His Parousia.
 But on the other hand, if Christ did already return for those first century believers, that puts an entirely new light on these passages.
-Then, this saying about death being destroyed was written and quoted by Paul so as to instruct and encourage the believers just previous to His return.
+Then, this saying about death being destroyed was specifically written by Paul so as to instruct and encourage the believers of the first century.

-Any way you cut it, you can't escape the fact that this entire fifteenth chapter in 1 CORINTHIANS has nothing whatever to do with what happens to a believer today when he dies.
-Instead, it focuses on and is solely concerned with the events leading up to and surrounding Christ's return.
+Any way you cut it, you can't escape the fact that this entire fifteenth chapter in 1 CORINTHIANS focuses on and is solely concerned with the events leading up to and surrounding Christ's return.
 Indeed, the context demands this interpretation, for it is all concerned with His Parousia.
-And yet most funeral services reference these passages (and others considered below) as proof that the dead are alive.
+And yet most funeral services reference these passages (and others considered below) as evidence that those who have just died are now alive in heaven.

-We have all probably been at someone's funeral where the minister or priest was trying to tell the gathering that the dead person lying before them was not really dead but was instead floating up somewhere in heaven, with Jesus.
-They then usually quote a passage from their notes where they have the Lord saying something about "he who believes in Me shall never die".
-Howbeit, that passage is nearly always misquoted and taken out its context, for Yeshua never intimated that when a believer dies that he never dies, which is itself a most non-sensical doctrine.
+We have all probably been at someone's funeral where the minister or pastor was trying to tell the gathering that the dead person lying before them was not really dead but was instead floating up somewhere in heaven, with Jesus.
+They then usually quote a passage from their notebook where they have the Lord saying something about "he who believes in Me shall never die".
+Howbeit, that passage is nearly always misquoted and taken out its context, for Yeshua never intimated that when a believer dies that he never dies, which is itself a most non-sensical statement.

 - JOHN 11:25-26 Jesus said unto her [Martha], I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.
 Believest thou this?

-This plain statement was not made by Yeshua to the multitudes in one of His sermons, but rather He was speaking only to Martha concerning her brother Lazarus, who had recently passed away.
+This plain declaration was not made by Yeshua to the multitudes in one of His enlightening sermons, but rather He was speaking directly and only to Martha concerning her brother Lazarus, who had recently passed away.
 She was distraught thinking her brother would remain dead until the resurrection.
-But Yeshua intimated that not only would He resuscitate Lazarus then and there, but beyond that, if Lazarus afterwards remained alive until the Resurrection, then he would never die, just as Paul later wrote of the other believers who remained alive untill Christ's return.
+But Yeshua intimated that not only would He resuscitate Lazarus then and there, but beyond that, if Lazarus afterwards remained alive until the Resurrection, then he would never die, just as Paul would later write of the other believers who remained alive at Christ's return.

 Sometimes at the graveside the minister may also quote a portion of a passage from the book of REVELATION which clearly promised a time when death shall be no more.
 As such, he then implies that if death is no more, then their loved one was not really dead, but he just looked dead.